Skip to Main Content

 Scanned theses in DSpace@MIT

 All theses for advanced degrees are collected by the libraries, as well as selected bachelor’s theses.
-To see the thesis holdings, visit Search Our Collections, the MIT Libraries catalog.
+To find the thesis holdings, visit Search Our Collections, the MIT Libraries catalog.

 In 2020, digital theses became required, and as such, theses submitted for degree periods after 2020 are all made available on DSpace in their original digital formats.
 Hardcopy theses from the 2004 academic year through 2020 were automatically scanned and added to DSpace.
 Theses completed prior to 2004 are scanned on demand, and are only scanned if an individual or an institution has requested an electronic copy of a particular thesis.
 Paper copies of theses are preserved by Distinctive Collections and will continue to be the official MIT copies of record.